Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

 # Cruxz YouTube Caption API

 This is **Cruxz YouTube Caption API**, a robust and secure API service built with FastAPI for fetching YouTube video captions and metadata.
-It leverages the **`innertube`** library for interacting with YouTube's internal API and includes API key authentication for security.
+It leverages the **`youtube-transcript-api`** library for interacting with YouTube captions and **`pytube`** for fetching video metadata, with API key authentication for security.

 ## Features

 - **Secure API Access**: Endpoints protected by an API key (`x-api-key` header).
 - **Caption Retrieval**: Fetch YouTube video captions by video ID.
 - **Language Selection**: Specify the desired caption language or retrieve a list of available languages.
+- **Translation Support**: Automatically translates captions if available for the requested language.
 - **Timestamp Support**: Optionally include start and duration timestamps for each caption segment.
-- **Video Metadata**: Retrieve video title, thumbnail URL, channel name, and channel logo URL.
+- **Video Metadata**: Retrieve video title, thumbnail URL, channel name, and channel information.
 - **Clear Error Handling**: Provides informative JSON responses for common errors (e.g., invalid API key, captions not found).
 - **Logging**: Basic logging for monitoring requests and errors.
 - **Easy Deployment**: Designed for straightforward deployment on platforms like Railway or Render using Uvicorn.